Background pattern

 Patient Information Leaflet

-Follow exactly the administration instructions for the medicine contained in this leaflet or those given by your doctor, pharmacist, or nurse.
+Follow the instructions for taking the medicine exactly as stated in this leaflet or as directed by your doctor, pharmacist, or nurse.

 • Keep this leaflet, as you may need to read it again.